-The Impact of ChatGPT on Recruitment
+The Impact of AI on Recruitment

 There’s no denying that open-source AI platforms like ChatGPT are here to stay.
 The big question for many organisations is how to harness their benefits and mitigate against any perceived or actual risks.